You will be asked to lie on a narrow table that slides into the center of the CT scanner.

 Once you are inside the scanner, the machine's x-ray beam rotates around you.
 (Modern "spiral" scanners can perform the exam without stopping.)

-A computer creates separate images of the arm area, called slices.
+A computer creates separate images of the shoulder area, called slices.
 These images can be stored, viewed on a monitor, or printed on film.
-Three-dimensional models of the arm can be created by adding the slices together.
+Three-dimensional models of the shoulder area can be created by adding the slices together.

 The scan should take only 10-15 minutes.